 The average CNA salary of a Certified Nursing Assistant is another frequently asked question by most of the people.
 Without requiring too much of time and money investment in education and training, CNA is properly another career direction that you might want to consider for high potential of annual income.
-Research has shown that CNA in healthcare industry is least affected the economy crisis, despite the high unemployment rate in United States.
+Research has shown that CNA, ultrasound techs and phlebotomy technicians in healthcare industry is least affected the economy crisis, despite the high unemployment rate in United States.

 Still not convinced?
 Becoming a certified nursing assistant is one of the most common ways for majority to step into the healthcare and medical industry.
 For those that who would like to enter into the medical or healthcare industry, but do not wish to spend tons of money and time in college, CNA might be your considerable career option if you like to deal with patient.
 Well let’s take a look at the salary of a CNA now.
 So how much does a CNA earn?